-The United Academics UAS MAU Peer Review committee shall be appointed by the Provost in consultation with the Faculty Senate President and the United Academics Organizational Vice President.
+MAU PEER REVIEW COMMITTEE: The UAS MAU Peer Review committee shall be appointed by the Provost in consultation with the Faculty Senate President and the United Academics Organizational Vice President.

-The UAS MAU Peer Review Committee may determine whether discussions will be open or closed to the public and/or the candidate.
-The vote of the UAS MAU Peer Review Committee, however, shall be closed to the public and the candidate.
-The UAS MAU Peer Review Committee shall provide its review and written recommendation, without individual attribution to the Provost, with a copy to the unit member no later than March 1.
+Review Committees may determine whether discussions will be open or closed to the public and/or the candidate.
+The vote of the Peer Review Committees, however, shall be closed to the public and the candidate.